Publishing Key Stage 2 and Key Stage 4 Results for Lonsdale School

 - percentage of pupils who achieved the expected standard or above in reading, writing and Maths

 - percentage of pupils who achieved a high level of attainment in reading, writing and Maths

-These include for KS4 the following details from the school’s most recent Key Stage 4 results:
+These include details from the school’s most recent Key Stage 4 results:

 - progress 8 score

 - percentage of pupils who achieved a strong pass (grade 5 or above) in English and Maths at the end of Key Stage 4

 - the percentage of students staying in education or going into employment after Key Stage 4: At Lonsdale School 100% of the end-of-Key-Stage-4 leavers remained in education.

 For Lonsdale, figures are suppressed as we have a small number of pupils.
 This applies to sub-groups of pupils as well as the whole cohort.

 We do not publish figures if there are 10 or fewer pupils in the school’s cohort or figures are referring to outcomes for 1 or 2 individuals.

 The Progress 8 score is suppressed if fewer than 50% of pupils at the end of Key Stage 4 are included in the measure.